oracle-livelabs/developer/db-operator-k8s/deploy-db-fss/deploy-db-on-fss.md

     namespace: default
   ```

 - The section `persistence` defines the type of persistent storage to use.
 In this case we'll use the class `oci-fss`.
 The parameter `accessMode` is now defined as `ReadWriteMany`, as we'll be running multiple pods that all have access to the volume.
 Only one pod will hold the active database, the others are in stand-by.
-The parameter `volumeName` is the link to the Persistenet Volume `nfs-vol-1` we defined earlier.
+The parameter `volumeName` is the link to the Persistent Volume `nfs-vol-1` we defined earlier.

   ```
   persistence: